White Collar Crime

 Securities fraud comes in many flavors, but one common type is "insider trading," in which someone with inside information about a company or investment trades on that information in violation of a duty or obligation.
 For example, an executive knows confidential information about an upcoming company earnings report decides to sell of a chunk of his stock in the company.
 That would be considered securities fraud, specifically, insider trading.

-Another type of securities fraud is when someone seeks investment in a company by knowingly misstating the companys prospects, health or finances.
+Another type of securities fraud occurs when someone seeks investment in a company by knowingly misstating the company's prospects, health or finances.
 By luring an investor to put up money based on false or misleading information, the company and individuals within it commit securities fraud.
 False or misleading statements in public reports from publicly traded companies also can constitute securities fraud.
 To commit securities fraud, those speaking on behalf of the business must make these false statements with knowledge that they are false, or at least reasonably should know them to be false.